 communications in the public interest

 I believe in the power of a great idea.
-But even the best ideas need enthusiasm and evidence to unleash their potential.
+But even the best ideas need evidence and enthusiasm to unleash their potential.
 So since 2014, I’ve worked as an independent strategist, writer, and editor, helping changemakers, researchers, and funders prove what’s possible by sharing their insights and experiences.
-Together, we work to advance opportunity and promote an inclusive, expansive, equitable future.
+Together, we’ve published OpEds, books, magazine pieces, blog posts, policy analyses, case studies, research papers, and issue briefs.

-As a strategist, I’ve partnered with organization leaders to sharpen vision statements and plan debate-shaping communications over the long term.
-As a curator of stories, I’ve conducted candid, trusting, and telling interviews on preschool reading rugs, city buses, and Zoom - sometimes on the same day.
-And as a writer and editor, I’ve helped researchers and program officers transform a stack of dense findings into a sharp, visually compelling publication; designed and crafted narrative series that inform and inspire; become a trusted collaborator for leaders looking to articulate their vision before a wide audience; and sharpened organizational analyses and annual reports to maximize impact and influence.
+As a strategist, I’ve partnered with leadership teams to plan and publish debate-shaping communications over the long term.
+As a curator of stories, I’ve conducted candid, trusting, and telling interviews in preschool classrooms, executive suites, city buses, and via Zoom—sometimes on the same day.
+And as a writer and editor, I’ve helped academics and program officers transform a stack of dense findings into a sharp, visually compelling publication; crafted deeply researched reports and case studies that educate and inspire; coached thought leaders to memorably articulate their vision and reach a wide audience; and sharpened analyses and annual reports to maximize impact and influence.

 THINKING AND WRITING ABOUT EDUCATION

 I’ve written about education policy, practice, and research since 2002.
 As a manuscript editor at Education Next, I translate and contextualize research for an influential audience of decision-makers.
-As an independent writer and editor, I've written and edited books, longform magazine pieces, policy analyses, case studies, research papers, and issue briefs.
 And as the founding Publications Editor at TNTP, I edited and published 16 reports and established a new organizational voice by launching the TNTP blog.

 editorials and news reporting